 I wish that I could tell you that in one magical moment of conflict that I was cured.
 But that night was really just the first time I saw myself clearly for what I had become – and that it wasn’t all destiny and roses.
 In reality, it took months – maybe years – to separate the genuinely meaningful work that I’d done from the presumptions of others that I had made along the way.
 It took me a very long time to understand that there is a razor thin line between a sense of purpose and a sense of self-righteousness.
 It’s very hard to see, and it’s dangerous because it takes no conscious decision to cross it.
 But the moment I did, the world became ‘us’ and ‘them’, and the further I went, the more I valued one above the other.
 The further I went, the easier it became to rationalize the separation between who I was and who I was better than.

 It got much worse for me when the work in Ground Zero ended, and all of a sudden I was pushed back into a world I thought I didn’t belong in.
-I had no idea that my behavior had become so destructive long before it actually destroyed me.
+I had no idea that my behavior had become destructive long before it actually destroyed me.
 I was doing something good.
 How could there possibly be danger in that?
 But I had spent four months carving out a new identity for myself that, however well-intentioned, however valuable the work, revolved around separating myself from others.

 Having to go home when it was over turned that identity to dust.
 I was lost.
 For a very long time.
 For years, it felt like nothing fit, nothing made sense, and nothing was real.
 I had become the wrong size and shape to fit into my own life.
 Even now, I sometimes still feel that.
 Even though there was nothing to be won, it felt like enormous failure.
 I felt like I’d died from the inside out.
 For the first few years, I think maybe I did.
 I wondered often if I was going to spend the rest of my life wishing I could go back to Ground Zero, and the worst part was that I couldn’t understand what I’d done wrong.

-I’d like to tell you I found my way back, but all these years later I’m still sorting it out.
+I’d like to tell you about how I found my way back, but all these years later I’m still sorting it out.
 I imagine I always will be.
 At some point I stopped trying to rail against a world that still feels all wrong to me, and started trying to build the one I wanted.
 I continue to seek out the opportunities that speak to my bones.

-What I do know is that our collective search for meaning is not a competition – that was harder for me to learn than it should have been, and I know I’m not the only one.
+What I do know with certainty is that our collective search for meaning is not a competition – that was harder for me to learn than it should have been, and I know I’m not the only one.
 I’ve seen it so many times over the years.
 Even when trying to do good, we obsess over who we are in relation to others.
-But no matter where you draw your “us” vs. “them” lines – on a map, around an ideology or in a call to action – you will always be wrong.
+But in the end, no matter where you draw your “us” vs. “them” lines – on a map, around an ideology or in a call to action – you will always be wrong.

 And eventually, you’ll be the asshole.